soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

     gc.enable()
     ```

-* Force garbage collection 🧹: If you know your application is about to create a large number of short-lived objects, consider forcing garbage collection using gc.collect() before the object creation to clear any uncollected objects and free up memory.
+* Force garbage collection 🧹: If you know your application is about to create many short-lived objects, consider forcing garbage collection using gc.collect() before the object creation to clear any uncollected objects and free up memory.

     ```python
     import gc